Monday, December 14, 2009

 Great Acid Movies #11: NAKED LUNCH (1991)

-And the weirder things get, the cooler one plays it, for one doesn't want to be shipped off to the bughouse or to make a public spectacle or otherwise end up pinned to the ground and frisked by hastily summoned law enforcement.
-Weller plays it cool just like this in NAKED LUNCH and we're allowed to ride shotgun through his hashish and mescalin musings.
+And the weirder things get, the cooler one plays it, for one doesn't want to be shipped off to the nuthouse or to make a public spectacle or otherwise end up pinned to the ground and frisked just because one is foaming at the mouth and raving at everyone on the street (or in the theater) to hide their drugs because cops are coming out of the cracks in the sidewalk.

 Depicting hallucinations has always been a tricky issue in cinema.
-It's not that typewriters turn into insects on drugs, it's just that they do look insect-like when you're alone and hoping the acid you took will lead you to write some brilliant poetry, but instead the letters start squiggling and trying to escape the page as soon as you type them.
+It's not that typewriters turn into actual insects on drugs, it's just that they almost do, their true insect nature is revealed.
+And when you're alone and hoping the acid you took will lead you to write some brilliant poetry and the letters start squiggling and trying to escape the page as soon as you type them, the typewriter seems more and more alive and shiny with arthropodical imperviousness.
 Fictionalization naturally ensues.
-One is allowed to see all the nuts and bolts of vision and how we're still hard-wired to identify insects camouflaged in trees that might sting our hands or perhaps provide food.
-I could go on and on about how if we learned to eat insects all our problems would be solved, that it's a jive corporate mind fuck that makes eating slaughtered mammals acceptable but bugs disgusting when if aliens saw us they'd think it was absurd to devour beasts from our own kingdom when rival arthropods are so much more deserving.
+On good hallucinogens one is allowed to see all the nuts and bolts of vision and how we're still hard-wired to identify insects camouflaged in trees that might sting our hands or perhaps provide food.
+I could go on and on about how if we learned to eat insects all our problems would be solved, that it's a jive corporate mind fuck that makes eating slaughtered mammals acceptable but bugs disgusting.
+If aliens saw what we eat they'd think we were cannibals!
+Why bother eating your own kingdom when rival larval arthropods are so much more deserving.
 That's why when people have the DTs or are twitching on cheap meth they see bugs everywhere.
 We're hardwired to be seeing bugs everywhere because we're hardwired for outdoor, forest living.
 Bugs are meant to be everywhere.
-So while our symbolic stencil kit tells us the thing we see is a typewriters and if our blinders are off, our cortex makes it bug-like, the way the guy stranded on a desert island sees his friend start to look like a hot dog in Bugs Bunny cartoons.
+So while our symbolic stencil kit tells us the thing we see on our desk is a typewriter, if acid dissolves that stencil symbol kit, just what is that thing?

 Then there's the gay aspect.
-NAKED LUNCH scores extra eerie frisson if you're a sexually frustrated straight male in 1991, a time when queerness wasn't yet PC police-protected an thus allowed to carry a creepy closeted charge, even to the extent of casting the uncanny Mr. Julian Sands.
+NAKED LUNCH scores extra eerie frisson if you're a sexually frustrated straight male in 1991, a time when queerness wasn't yet PC police-protected and thus allowed to carry a creepy closeted charge, even to the extent of casting the uncanny Mr. Julian Sands as the first character to use the word 'queer' and get it out in the open.
 You remember when he was Elisabeth Shue's deranged Russian pimp in LEAVING LAS VEGAS?
-In 1991, being gay was still much more controversial than it is now, and the brave thing about LUNCH is how it gradually "outs" its protagonist, from flinching at Ginsberg's suggestion that he and Bill "join" Jack and Bill's wife in an orgy (like he's ashamed he's in the same sexual set as this Rick Moranis-ish poet) to conveying disgust at the advances of Julian Sands, to waking up quietly contented and happy next to Kiki, a pretty Moroccan boy hustler who's taken a shine to our Bill.
-Without trumpets and a big fuss, LUNCH brings queerness into the acid cinema canon without raising a single hackle.
+In 1991, being gay was still much more controversial than it is now, and the brave thing about LUNCH is how it gradually "outs" its protagonist, from flinching at Ginsberg's suggestion that he and Bill "join" Jack and Judy Davis in an orgy (like he's ashamed he's in the same sexual set as this Rick Moranis-ish poet) to conveying vague unease over the advances of Julian Sands, to waking up quietly contented and happy next to Kiki, a pretty Moroccan boy hustler.
+Without trumpets and a big fuss, through this gradual process, LUNCH brings queerness into the acid cinema canon without raising a single hackle.
 The way it does this is first by shocking the audience--with the gay come-ons which are creepy and rejected--then retreating back to heterosexuality (with Judy Davis), and then, once we're completely confused, setting Bill up with lil' Kiki.
-By that point in the film you're too dislocated to be able to muster any knee-jerk homophobic horror; you're just glad Bill's finally found a friend.
+By that point in the film you're too dislocated to be able to muster any knee-jerk homophobic horror.
+You're just glad Bill's finally found a friend.

 In structure, NAKED LUNCH bears similarity to the sacred ritual myths of initiation and creative evolution.
 In that sense Scheider is like Prospero in THE TEMPEST or Sarastro THE MAGIC FLUTE, or even the little girl hologram in RESIDENT EVIL, letting you know you're ready for the next level, the higher initiation; and every time the serpent takes another swallow of its own tail, the circle gets just that much smaller, i.e. wider.

-At first, for example, our ideas of Bill's sexuality are pretty vague, reflecting a kind of immature albeit pupae-like readiness.
-Bill's very nature reflects the duality of life and death: he works as an exterminator, but gets high on his own bug powder.
+Bill's very nature reflects the inextricable union of life and death: he works as an exterminator, but gets high on his own bug powder.
 Both Cronenberg and Burroughs are unafraid to look death in the eye and see it as merely temporary (like life), the tunnel portion of an endlessly looped carnival ride.
 The topography is changed just a little after each journey into the Stygian darkness, but memories of past events warp to accommodate new information.
-And then, to celebrate the new transformation, Benway appears with a trial prescription like Glenda the Good Witch, arriving with a new pair of rubier slippers, to celebrate your completing Oz round 1.
-But each new pair of red shoes has a price; drugs take as much as they give and for every bridge deeper into the interzone another universe of possibility dies behind you.
-What Buckaroo Banzai didn't realize about the eighth dimension is that you don't need a fast car driving into a rock to get there, you just need a taste of Dr. Benway's patented black centipede syrup, and a deadpan facade.
-Wherever you go, there you are, but then, also there you aren't... so best take your time travelin'.
+And then Benway appears with a trial prescription like Glenda the Good Witch, with a new pair of rubier slippers to celebrate your completing the first level of Oz.
+But each pair has a price: like Moira Shearer you can't stop easing on down the yellow bricks.
+For every bridge deeper into the Oz Interzone another universe of possibility dies behind you.
+What Buckaroo Banzai didn't realize about the 8th dimension is that you don't need a fast car driving into a rock to get there, you just need a taste of Dr. Benway's patented black centipede syrup, and a deadpan facade.
+Wherever you go, there you are, but then, also there you aren't... so best look like you intended to be wherever it is you are from the beginning.
+That's what you call 'turning pro' and that's where this movie fades the competition like a shifty boardwalk trickster.

 1. I love Naked Lunch the movie (haven't read the book).
 Great blog you have here.